Walking down Unter den Linden in Berlin is a must!

 white palace with trees and modern art on unter den linden

-It’s also adjacent to the Popular Palace, now a free art gallery.
-Sit at the cafe and have a view of this pretty garden.
+Next to it is Popular Palace, a free art gallery.
+I recommend sitting in the cafe with a view of this quiet park.

 📍3 Unter den Linden